Ferns & Focus

 Place your Calla Lily in a spot that receives bright, indirect sunlight.
 While it can tolerate some direct morning sun, harsh afternoon rays may scorch the foliage.

-Maintain consistently moist soil during the growing season.
-Never allow the soil to dry out completely, but ensure the pot has excellent drainage to prevent bulb rot.
+Keep consistently moist soil during the growing season.
+Never allow the soil to dry out completely, but Use a planter with drainage holes to prevent bulb rot.

 Watch for aphids and spider mites.
 If the leaves turn yellow without flowering, it may be receiving too much direct sun or too little water.